 A student’s hands brace her.
 She uses the stairs as an incline to allow more room for her uterus to hang from cervical ligaments.
-She is almost in an hands and knees position, but with hands three steps lower than her knees.
+She is almost in a hands and knees position but with hands three steps lower than her knees.
 She will put her elbows down on the step next and be a little lower and steeper for better effect.

 At home, she tried a few inversions.
-Her husband did a couple Webster Maneuver.
+Her husband did a couple Webster Maneuvers.

 The Webster is a technique known to help breech babies flip, but works to help posterior babies rotate, too.
 It does, at least, when the technique is done early in pregnancy enough to help the womb become symmetrical before labor.
 But Leah was a week or two away from her time.
 Leah tried at least one pelvic floor release in pregnancy.
 I had asked her to do one with me in her living room.
 With little emphasis, I explained it would be good to try out this technique before labor in case it proves useful to us.

 Her baby’s position had me thinking that it very well could be needed during transition.